agur/hallucination-leaderboard/README.md

 # Hallucination Leaderboard

+### Suggestions to improve the table and graph usability
+1. Filtrable/Sortable - Extract company/types, or possibly other meaningful metrics.
+Can maintain on Notion.
+2. Dynamic graph adjusting to table.
+3. Apply to one source, embedd on others (Between the below one, [hallucination leaderboard](https://huggingface.co/spaces/vectara/leaderboard), are there others?)

 Public LLM leaderboard computed using Vectara's [Hughes Hallucination Evaluation Model](https://huggingface.co/vectara/hallucination_evaluation_model).
 This evaluates how often an LLM introduces hallucinations when summarizing a document.
 We plan to update this regularly as our model and the LLMs get updated over time.

 Also, feel free to check out our [hallucination leaderboard](https://huggingface.co/spaces/vectara/leaderboard) on Hugging Face.